developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 ## Uninstallation

+#### Important
-**On the ET50 or ET55 devices running Android 5.x Lollipop with GMS, a permanent system UI crash could occur** if EHS is uninstalled locally or remotely while EHS is in User Mode.
+**On ET50/ET55 devices running Android 5.x Lollipop with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled while in User Mode.
+This applies to local and remote operations (i.e. via MDM).
 Before uninstalling EHS, Zebra recommends pushing an EHS configuration file (`enterprisehomescreen.xml`) to the device with the Search app enabled.

-See the [Advanced Settings](../settings) section for a complete `enterprisehomescreen.xml` configuration file reference.
+See the [Advanced Settings](../settings) section for `enterprisehomescreen.xml` configuration file usage.

 ### Manual Uninstallation
 **Important**: Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
 Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.